 Kirsten, who is also director of herbal sleep remedy company SleepDrops, says that sleep is a vital component for your child’s mental and physical development.
 Children who haven’t had enough sleep are more likely to misbehave, become moody and develop behavioural problems such as aggression.
 Research shows 20 per cent of children don’t get the recommended amount of sleep needed each night and up to 40 per cent have poor sleep schedules.

 “Too many children aren’t getting the recommended amount of sleep and this affects their overall development.
 But some small changes to a bedtime

 routine can work wonders,” says Kirsten.

 Top of Kirsten’s list is to limit your child’s exposure to screens before bedtime.
-She says, “try to prevent use of tablets, mobile phones, televisions and computers at least one and a half hours before bed.
+She says, “try to prevent the use of tablets, mobile phones, televisions and computers at least one and a half hours before bed.
 This will probably be one of the most effective changes you can make.
-Instead encourage playtime or games away from any screens.”
+Instead, encourage playtime or games away from any screens.”